fieldtrip/website/tutorial/memory.md

 ## Summary and suggested further readings

 This tutorial gave some advice for scripting your analysis in a memory-efficient way.
 We also advise to read this [technical note](http://www.mathworks.com/support/tech-notes/1100/1106.html) from MathWorks.
-Further suggestions for computational efficiency are given in the [distributed computing](/tutorial/distributedcomputing) tutorial.
+Further suggestions for computational efficiency are given in the tutorial on distributed computing using [qsub](/tutorial/distributedcomputing_qsub) and [parfor](/tutorial/distributedcomputing_parfor).

 These are FAQs that are related to memory issues: